Travel stories tend to be about places, or at least about about how we look at a place through a specific geographic or cultural lens.

 4) We can be a force for good in the world and still enjoy ourselves.
 Why shouldn't we contribute to the common good while we're having fun?
 Selfishness is all the rage in some quarters...

 That said, it's a lot easier to ignore all this and zip off to see beautiful sunsets, bask in luxury and eat delightful foods.
-That may well be our plan, but what we do affects others in ways we might not have considered.
+That may well be our plan, but our actions affect others in ways we might not have considered.

-That's why I like to look at travel issues more closely, and even things that are travel-related but at times go beyond "just travel".
-I love seeing the world as much as the next person, but I don't want to leave it worse off as I pass through - hence my efforts to travel responsibly.
+I love seeing the world as much as the next person, but I don't want to leave it worse off as I pass through – hence my efforts to travel responsibly, to be a responsible traveler.

-I may not always succeed, and in fact I have made classic mistakes - but I've learned from them and know better.
+I may not always succeed, and in fact I have made classic mistakes – like taking selfies with animals in captivity, until I realized how wrong that was – but each time, I learned from my mistakes.
 These days I make sure I'm deeply informed about the place, the politics, the social issues.
 By doing that research, I'll be in a better place to make a contribution, however minor.

 At its most primal, responsible travel is about doing the least harm to people and places, and the most good.